ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 10. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
+11. When reviewing products, the user is unable to upload photos or videos as part of their review.

 ## Amazon South Africa